ME3Tweaks/LegendaryExplorer/README.md

 [![Build Status](https://dev.azure.com/ME3Tweaks/ME3Explorer/_apis/build/status/ME3Tweaks.ME3Explorer?branchName=Beta)](https://dev.azure.com/ME3Tweaks/ME3Explorer/_build/latest?definitionId=2&branchName=Beta)
 [![Azure DevOps coverage](https://img.shields.io/azure-devops/coverage/ME3Tweaks/ME3Explorer/2)](https://dev.azure.com/ME3Tweaks/ME3Explorer/_build?definitionId=2)

-ME3Explorer is a fan-made modding toolkit for _Mass Effect 3_ on the PC.
-It has limited support for both _Mass Effect_ and _Mass Effect 2_.
-ME3Explorer does not support Mass Effect games on any other platforms.
+ME3Explorer is a fan-made modding toolkit for the original _Mass Effect Trilogy_ on PC.
+ME3Explorer does not support modding Mass Effect games designed for other platforms.

 This fork is updated by ME3Tweaks and contains bleeding edge features for developers.
 Development is done on the [beta branch](https://github.com/Mgamerz/ME3Explorer/tree/Beta), and releases are merged into the [master](https://github.com/Mgamerz/ME3Explorer/tree/master) branch.
 This fork is not affiliated with the upstream version of ME3Explorer and is the only actively maintained version of the toolset.